TobiasBrand-GI/Spredmo_Geosoft2/README.md

 ## Resolution
 Describes the resolution of the AOI in pixels. the number of pixels in x direction is selected.
 The number of pixels in Y direction scales with the AOI.
 The following options are available:
-+ very low: 100 Pixel in x Direction
++ very low: 200 Pixel in x Direction
-+ low: 200 Pixel in x Direction
++ low: 400 Pixel in x Direction
-+ medium: 300 Pixel in x Direction
++ medium: 600 Pixel in x Direction
-+ high: 400 Pixel in x Direction
++ high: 800 Pixel in x Direction
-+ very high: 500 Pixel in x Direction
++ very high: 1200 Pixel in x Direction

 # Workflow